aloisrtr/thinkingrocks/wip_posts/2024-02-12-writing-an-efficient-chess-move-generator.md

 ![Taking an arbitraty empty bitboard, here's what would happen.](/files/writing-an-efficient-game-representation-for-chess/blockers_example.png){ width=60% }

-I'm not going to detail more than this here, but the same ideas can be applied for all pawn movements.
-You generate a set of potential target squares, then mask it by squares that can actually be moved to (empty ones for pushes, enemy pieces for captures, etc).
+I'm not going to detail everything here, but the same ideas can be applied for all pawn movements.
+You generate a set of potential target squares, then mask it by squares that can actually be moved to (empty ones for pushes, enemy pieces for captures, en passant target for en passant captures, etc).

 ### Knights and kings
 Knights and kings are different from pawns: there are a looot of deltas that can be applied,